Uniswap/calibrator/README.md

 ### Development Workflow

-The goal is to make targeted, specific changes while maintaining code quality:
+The goal is to make targeted, specific changes while maintaining code quality and commit them to git (which is already initialized and configured to run pre-commit hooks):

 1. **Make Focused Changes**